19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [23/2012]

-(6) The Board shall have such powers and shall perform such duties as are given or imposed by this Act or as may be prescribed by the Minister and the Minister or the Board may by instrument in writing delegate to any person all or any of those powers and duties.
+(6) The Board has power to do all things necessary or convenient to be done for, or in connection with, the performance of its functions, duties or activities under this Act or any other written law, and may by instrument in writing delegate to any person all or any of those powers.

+[Act 5 of 2018 wef 01/04/2018]

 ### Membership of Board